 The first-place winners are:

-- Kha-Ai Tran, junior, Medical Math;
+- Kha-Ai Tran, senior, North Point, Medical Math; and

 The following North Point students also placed at the state event:

-- Lauren Brown, senior, Medical Assisting, second place;
+- Nick Cutter, senior, Cabinetmaking, second place;

 The Skills USA/VICA regional competition is a showcase event for career and technology students in the tri-county area.
 The students compete locally and continue through the state and national levels.
 The philosophy of the competition is to reward students for excellence, to involve industry in directly evaluating student performance and to train students for employer needs.